 Science tells us the reason children around the globe are dying of preventable diseases is largely because of poor nutrition.
 But children need not die.

-Vitamin A reduces the risk of death and complication from measles.
+We know that Vitamin A reduces the risk of death and complication from measles.
 This is the case for many infections we have to deal with today.
 Even the World Health Organization today recommends giving Vitamin A. (see recommended dosage below).
-This was drilled into us in my third year of nursing school in our Public Health and Communicable Disease class.
+Using Vitamin A at 200,000 IU of vitamin A per day for 2 days was drilled into us in my third year of nursing school in our Public Health and Communicable Disease class.
+Nothing more needs to be done!

 Solid Science on Vitamin A for measles and other infectious diseases